minjnlgc/STC-23-24/README.md

-# Social Trading Chatbot -- 2023 update
+# Social Trading Chatbot

+:bangbang: 17/11/2023: The rest of the changes would take place at:: https://github.com/ecostanza/SocialTradingChatbot/tree/voice

+---
 This repo was cloned from https://github.com/niccioci/STC-edited

 ## Setup